wonjun16/first/README.md

   <summary><h3>Project Introduction</h3></summary>

   ![image](https://github.com/wonjun16/first/assets/94692391/948be9b7-3243-41cb-be99-7b5b887a9a25)
-  Pictogrammer is a web-based edu game service where users draw pictures and AI matches them to study English words.
+  Pictogrammer is a web-based edu game service where users <span style="background-color:#fff5b1"> draw pictures and AI matches </span> them to study English words.
   This project aims to help children learn English words in an easy and fun way.

   ![image](https://github.com/wonjun16/first/assets/94692391/aff151d8-940a-47eb-93a6-10e12f00a285)
-  Pictogrammer was inspired by the QuickDraw game developed by Google.
+  The QuickDraw game developed by Google inspired Pictogrammer.
   Through this project, we expect users to go beyond simply memorizing English words and strengthen their intuition and memory for words.

 </details>